Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Further afield (keeping in mind that ever since 2010, “Tainan City” now encompasses all of what used to be “Tainan County”), there are worthwhile Tainan day trips to impressive salt fields, mud hot springs, and the fear-inducing Yanshui fireworks festival.

 Below I’ll cover the top attractions in Tainan City Center (West Central District), North and South District, Anping, Annan, and other places to visit around Tainan, based on multiple visits I’ve made over my past decade-plus of living in Taiwan, including most recently in mid-2022.
+For more general info about visiting, see my guide to Tainan.

 You can find lots of discounts for Tainan activities and attractions on Klook, such as this Tainan historical sights pass.
 If you sign up with my referral link first, you’ll get NTD100 off your first booking!